MFAP-1/sigma-finance/README.md

 ## Disclaimer

-The Sigma Finance project was inspired.... , and it was built solely for education purposes.
+The Sigma Finance project was built solely for education purposes.
 Thus, I do not own any copyrights to APIs used in this project.

 You can find the used APIs and background-image in the following links: